Feed status · checked 2026-08-23

 - Current Ready

-- agency_id matches your NTD ID Not checked yet
+- agency_id equals your NTD ID (optional) Not checked yet

 - shapes.txt covers your trips Ready

-In plain words: if you report to the federal transit database, you have to publish a working, up-to-date feed and confirm it once a year.
-This box is a heads-up on whether yours looks ready; it is not the official sign-off.
+In plain words: if you report to the federal transit database, you have to publish a working, up-to-date feed, provide a stable agency_id for each represented reporter, and confirm the feed and P-50 crosswalk each year.
+This box is a heads-up; your filings are the official check.

 A readiness signal mapping this feed to the FTA National Transit Database GTFS requirement (Report Year 2023 onward: a public, valid, current feed, certified annually on the D-10).
-Aligning agency_id with your NTD ID lets the feed line up with your NTD record; the July 2025 final rule links the two on the P-50 form rather than requiring that feed change, and requires shapes.txt in the published GTFS: Full Reporters from Report Year 2025, and Reduced, Rural, and Tribal Reporters from Report Year 2026.
+For RY2026, each represented reporter needs a stable agency_id, unique within the feed and crosswalked to its five-digit NTD ID on P-50; the values do not need to be equal.
+FTA also requires shapes.txt in the published GTFS: Full Reporters from Report Year 2025, and Reduced, Rural, and Tribal Reporters from Report Year 2026.
 Not an official determination; your certification is the official check.

 Conformance mark Awarded